Lt-razakhan/bulldozer-price-prediction/README.md

 First, we'll import the dataset and start exploring.
 Since we know the evaluation metric we're trying to minimise, our first goal will be building a baseline model and seeing how it stacks up against the competition.

-### Importing the data and preparing it for modelling